-International travel of any kind can be difficult, especially when you’re traveling to a new country to meet your child for the first time!
-In an effort to help make your trip a little easier, we’ve compiled a list of tips from parents who’ve traveled this road before.
-Comment below with some of your own tips!
+International travel of any kind can be difficult, especially when you’re traveling to a new country to meet your child for the first time.
+In an effort to help make your trip a little easier, we’ve compiled a list of 20+ travel tips for international adoption from parents who’ve walked this road before.

 While You’re Gone:

 Stay in Touch

 There are a number of free apps like Skype, Zoom, and Google Voice that allow you to stay in touch with your family at home.
 Most are easy to use and can be a great alternative to the expense and hassle of changing your mobile phone plan while you are away.

 If you have other kids at home, having Mom and Dad traveling for a longer than usual amount of time can be hard.
 One idea to help the time pass more quickly is for your children to create a calendar or count down marking your time away.
 For example, you could create small gift bags or letters that your children open each day you’re away, or have a big calendar where they can mark the days until Mom, Dad, and their new sibling are home.

 You may want to consider bringing small thank-you gifts for your child’s caregivers or your in-country guides and/or translators.
 Many times, your adoption agency will have suggestions for what is appropriate.

 Keeping your paperwork organized in files during your trip will be a lifesaver as you work through the legal process and court system in your child’s country.
 Remember to bring copies of important documents as well as any originals that are required during the process.
 Your agency should provide you with a list of required documents for your trip.

 Keep a small notebook to write down questions, important notes, or other tidbits you may want to remember during your travels.
 Or create a note on your mobile phone.
 This helps not only during the legal process in-country but also to remember personal experiences you may want to journal about later.